andlon10/pennylane-tech-task/README.md

 For example, what should be a simple "Flour" ingredient comes in tens of variations based on the ingredient amount, such as "egg yolk, egg yolks, egg lightly beaten, large egg, lightly beaten" and so on.
 This poses several challenges, especially in term of searching for ingredient names (from the client) and displaying relevant ingredients.
 I did a little data transformation but due to the limited time I figured it would make sense to focus on the implemenation of the taks, since in an ideal scenario the data would be well structured.
 Note: some ingredient names will be provided in the following sections to allow for easy searching or recipes among the many duplicate ingredients.

+Another slightly time consuming process was learning to use Fly.io.
+Now I find it quite useful, but initially I had to spend some time reading the forum to solve some problems I was facing.

 Lastly, another challenge I faced was the time constraint.
 I was given roughly a week to complete this so I didn't spend too much time focusing on the small bits, I mostly made sure the end to end flow was complete and worked well.

 ## User stories already implemented

-- As a first time user, I want to be able to use the app without having to read any instructions, so that I can use it straight away
+- As a first time user, I want to be able to find recipes with minimal instructions, so that I can enjoy them straight away.
-- As a user, I want to be able to save the recipe URL so that I can either share it with my friends or come back to it later, without selecting the ingredients again
+- As a busy user, I want to select ingredients that I already have at home, so I can avoid unnecessary shopping.
-- As a user, I want to be able to select some ingredients that I have, so that I can find some relevant recipes to create
+- As a user, I want recipe URLs to reflect my ingredient selection, so I can share or revisit recipes easily.

 ## Ideal future user stories

-- As a user, I want to be able to see the steps required to complete the recipe so that I can easily know how to prepare it - missing in current recipe dataset.
+- As a user, I want to be able to see the the recipe instructions, so that I can easily know how to prepare them (difficult with the current dataset).
-- As a user, I want to be able to exclude certain types of recipes, so that I can follow my eating preferences, such as being vegan or vegetarian.
+- As a user, I want to be able to exclude certain types of recipes or ingredients, so that I can follow my dietary preferences, such as being vegan or vegetarian.
-- As a user, I want to be able to exclude ingredients i'm allergic to, so that I won't be in danger when preparing my recipes.
+- As a user, I want to be able to exclude ingredients i'm allergic to, so that I can safely prepare meals.
-- As a user, I want to be able to save my favourite recipes so that I don't have to keep track of URLs via bookmarks
+- As a user, I want to be able to save my favourite recipes so that I can easily find them.

 ## Easy to find recipes

 As I mentioned earlier, due to the incosistent ingredient values in the seed file, the list of ingredients is quite confusing and has many duplicates.
 To speed up the review of the functionalities, I am attaching a list of ingredients you can copy and paste in the search field to find matching recipes quickly.
+Note: **match the exact string so that you can avoid the duplicates**

 - Pretzel Buns - [Link](https://dinner-time-fe.fly.dev/?ingredient_ids%5B%5D=6728&ingredient_ids%5B%5D=6601&ingredient_ids%5B%5D=6691):